 Despite the sea-change in political influence, Chicago had exploded in a maelstrom of black-on-black violence.
 In 1984, the year Obama came to Chicago, one of the top high school basketball players in the country -- an immensely talented and likable center named Ben Wilson -- was murdered by gang members.

 The outcry was as predictable as it was ineffectual.
 None of the power-brokers pointed out that all of Wilson's killers came from single-parent families.
 None concerned themselves with the mind-blowing statistic: 75% of all black Chicago kids were born out of wedlock.
 In fact, it became a cultural norm for young black men to father children and flee responsibility.
 The result was rampant crime.
-In fact, statistical studies show that if one controls for single-parent families, there are no differences between the races when it comes to crime.
+In fact, statistical studies show that, whether you are white, black or brown, you have the exact same chance of going to prison if you come from a single-parent family.

 In Obama's book Dreams from My Father, his narrative "is almost devoid of men.
 With the exception of the local ministers and the occasional semi-crazed black nationalist, Obama inhabits a female world.
 His organizing targets are almost all single mothers.
 He never wonders where and who the fathers of their children are.
 When Obama sees a group of boys vandalizing a building, he asks rhetorically: 'Who will take care of them: the alderman, the social workers?
 The gangs?'
 The most appropriate candidate—'their fathers'—never occurs to him."